-- Minimising the number and width of watercourse crossings - Aligning roads outside high value biodiversity attributes where practical - Siting of larger infrastructure (substation, laydown areas) within cleared areas
+- Minimising the number and width of watercourse crossings - Aligning roads outside high value biodiversity attributes where practical - Siting of larger infrastructure (substation, laydown areas) within areas which have already been cleared by agricultural activities.

 Rehabilitate/Manage

 Any temporary areas used during the project's construction period may be rehabilitated (taking into consideration relevant firebreaks and other operational considerations).